 Dory and co are back this winter

-TBS announced their renewal of the offbeat mystery-comedy back in December 2016, and the date for the US premiere of Season 2 has finally been announced.
-As trailers, cast members and other details about the forthcoming series come to light, we’ll update this page.
-For now, here’s everything there is to know about its upcoming return.
+TBS announced their renewal of the offbeat mystery-comedy back in December 2016, and the date for the US premiere of Season 2 has finally arrived.
+Here’s everything there is to know about the show’s recent return.

 What’s the latest?

-- Star Alia Shawkat has been quoted as saying “season 2 is all about paranoia and fear”
+- Star Alia Shawkat says: “season 2 is all about paranoia and fear”

-- 2 episodes will be released every week for a total of 5 weeks
+- 2 episodes will be released every week for a total of 5 weeks, until late December.

 Is there a trailer for Season 2?